LarryTurtis/ddg_app/README.md

 ### Deploy to Prod

-Request provisioning script from the owners of this repo.
+Request provisioning script from the owners of this repo. _The script is included in this repo but secrets are redacted_.
 Once provided, execute it on the desired server:

 ```
 ssh username@ip-address 'bash -s' < provision.sh